Pietro Vannini

 Pietro Vannini (1413/1414–1495/1496) was an Italian artist and silversmith.

 Vannini was highly skilled in metalwork.
-A Processional Cross he created in 1455 was made by taking sheets of silver that he hammered, chased, and gilded to create a design, then attached to a wooden core.
+A Processional Cross he created in 1455 was made by taking sheets of silver that he hammered, chased, and gilded to create a design, then attaching them to a wooden core.
 Some of his other works reside at the Municipal Art Gallery of Ascoli Piceno.
 He died in Marche.